 Malaga airport serves many international airlines and is the 4th largest airport in Spain.
 You reach the city center by bus running from outside the arrivals hall and a light railway.
 Plenty of taxis are available too.

 Malaga has an extensive and easy to negotiate bus system.
 The most interesting places, however, are best explored on foot.
-Make sure you wear comfortable shoes, Malaga has many broad avenues with ample pavements but also narrow cobbled side streets.
+Make sure you wear comfortable shoes; Malaga has many broad avenues with ample pavements and narrow cobbled side streets.
 You’ll have to do some climbing and negotiating several steps.
-If you have arrived by car leave it in one of the public car parks, a huge and central one being at the Corte Ingles and proceed by bus or on foot.
+If you have arrived by car, leave it in one of the public car parks, a huge and central one being at the Corte Ingles, and proceed by bus or foot.

 Places to stay